 Staplehurst Parish Council

-Staplehurst Parish Council is the first tier of local government, with 15 Councillors, twelve elected in 2015 and three co-opted following the elections.
-The next Parish Council elections are due in 2019.
+Staplehurst Parish Council is the first tier of local government and was first elected in 1894, with 15 places for Councillors.
+Since 1894, we have had 18 Chairmen and 9 Parish Clerks.
+We currently have 15 Councillors, nine elected in 2015 and six co-opted since the elections.
+The next Parish Council elections are due to be held in May 2019.